beefycactusyt/WeaponMastery/README.md

 # WeaponMastery
-The Mastery of Weapons... do quest to get gunz booletz mediz bagpakz
+The Mastery of Weapons... do quests to get gunz booletz mediz bagpakz